-The final exam will consist of short answer questions.
+The midterm and final exam will consist of multiple choice and/or short answer questions.
 These questions will be based on lectures, assigned readings and class discussion.
-No extraneous devices (i.e. dictionaries, cell phones, notes, textbooks, etc.) will be allowed for the final exam.
-You will need to bring a writing utensil (i.e. pencil/pen) and a form of identification (Student ID card preferred).
+No extraneous devices (i.e. dictionaries, cell phones, notes, textbooks, etc.) will be allowed in the examination room.
+You will need to bring a writing utensil (i.e. pencil/pen) and a form of identification for the final exam (Student ID card preferred).
+If you miss the midterm exam, you are required to let me know ASAP and provide proper documentation for your absence.
 If you miss the final exam due to illness or compassionate reasons, you must make arrangements with your own Faculty office for a deferred exam.
-Scheduling of the deferred exam is at the discretion of the Instructor/department office, in consultation with the student.
+Scheduling of the deferred test/exam is at the discretion of the Instructor/department office, in consultation with the student.